denbonte/test_clara_covid19/README.md

 The inference pipeline was developed by NVIDIA.
 It is based on a segmentation and classification model developed by NVIDIA researchers in conjunction with the NIH.

+To launch and explore the docker container, run:
+`docker run -it --entrypoint /bin/bash nvcr.io/nvidia/clara/ai-covid-19:0.6.0-2005.1`

 ## Troubleshooting

 Trying to install the Clara Deploy SDK I had to: